The BEST Klon Centaur Pedals Clones

 The Wampler Tumnus is perhaps the best-made mini-Klon on the planet.
 Wampler pedals are sometimes hit or miss in my opinion.
 In this case, Wampler pedals made a great little pedal featuring the beloved tones you’ve come to expect from a Klon.

-You would choose the Wampler Tumnus pedal over some of the others if you need a small Klon that’s also really well made.
+You will choose the Wampler Tumnus pedal over some of the others if you need a small Klon that’s also really well made.

 - Designed to be a versatile addition to any setup, any style